Burton Abbott: Execution

 Abbott was incarcerated at San Quentin to await execution.
 His lawyers tried to appeal for over a year.
+Before his execution, Abbott spoke to the doctor at San Quentin.
+The doctor said that when he asked Abbott about the crime, he said "I can't admit it, doc.
+Think of what it would do to my mother; she couldn't take it."

-On March 15, 1957, the day of the execution which was scheduled for 10:00 am, Abbott's attorney appealed to the United States Court of Appeals and was denied.
+On March 15, 1957, the day of the execution which was scheduled for 10:00 am, Abbott's attorney George T. Davis appealed to the United States Court of Appeals and was denied.
 He then tried to contact the governor of California, Goodwin J. Knight, but the governor was on a naval ship, out at sea, and out of reach of the telephone.
 The attorney arranged with a TV station to broadcast a plea to the governor.

 At 9:02 Governor Knight, now reachable by telephone, granted a one-hour stay.
 Within six minutes a writ of habeas corpus was presented to the Supreme Court of California, but at 10:42 am the petition was denied.
 The attorney tried again with an appeal to the U.S. District Court, but that court refused a further postponement at 10:50 am.

 At 11:12 am Governor Knight was reached again and agreed to another stay.
-At 11:15 am Abbott was led to the gas chamber and strapped into the chair while the governor was contacting the warden by telephone.
-The executioner pulled the lever three minutes later and 16 pellets of sodium cyanide dropped into a vat of sulfuric acid as Knight reached the prison warden to stay the execution.
-The warden told him it was too late, and Abbott died as the governor hung up the telephone.
+At 11:14 am Abbott was led to the gas chamber and strapped into the chair while the governor's clemency secretary Joseph Babich was contacting the warden by telephone.
+The executioner pulled the lever three minutes later and 16 pellets of sodium cyanide dropped into a vat of sulfuric acid as Knight reached prison warden Harold O. Teets to stay the execution.
+Teets told him it was too late, and Abbott died as the governor hung up the telephone.